Variational simulation of higher-spin systems on qubit-based quantum simulators: Spin-1 bilinear-biquadratic Heisenberg model

 It is insightful to check whether the ground state of the qubit Hamiltonian $\ket{E_1}$ truly represents the true qudit ground state $\ket{\widetilde{E}_1}$ through the fidelity $|\bra{E_1}\mathcal{T}\ket{\widetilde{E}_1}|^2$.
-In Fig.~\ref{fig:phase_diagram}(b), we present the fidelity result $|\bra{E_1}\mathcal{T}\ket{\widetilde{E}_1}|^2$ for the spin-$1$ BBH model with a system size of $N{=}6$, which corresponds to a $12$-qubit encoded Hamiltonian, across the phase diagram.
-Apparently, in the critical phase and part of the Haldane phase, this fidelity drops to zero showing that illegitimate states are indeed taking the low energy states.
-Note that, the result is valid for both binary and symmetry encoding methods.
+In Fig.~\ref{fig:phase_diagram}(b), we present the fidelity result $|\bra{E_1}\mathcal{T}\ket{\widetilde{E}_1}|^2$ for the spin-$1$ BBH model with a system size of $N_d{=}6$, which corresponds to a $12$-qubit encoded Hamiltonian, across the phase diagram.
+Apparently, in the critical phase and part of the Haldane phase, this fidelity drops to zero showing that illegitimate states are indeed taking the low-energy states.
+Note that the result is valid for both binary and symmetry encoding methods.
 Therefore, without including penalty terms, see Eq.~(\ref{eq:penalized_cost_function}), one cannot target the true ground state.

-In order to have a comparison between the binary and the symmetry encodings we focus on the VQE simulation of the ground state.
-In both cases to simulate a many-body system of size $N$, we need $2N$ qubits.
-We start with the simulation using the binary encoding method in which we use the hardware efficient circuit as the variational ansatz.
-The results of the VQE simulations for the BBH model with a system size of $N{=}6$, namely a $12$ qubit system after applying binary encoding, are presented in Fig.~\ref{fig:binary}.
-The average obtainable fidelity of the ground state with respect to the true ground state of the BBH model is plotted as a function of the optimization iterations for different values of $\theta$.
-All the simulations in this paper use the gradient-based L-BFGS-B optimizer~\cite{Liu1989} for minimizing their cost function.
-The results are averaged over 50 independent runs.
-It is clear from the simulations that none of them has converged to the ground state of the BBH model with a fidelity $\mathcal{F} \geq 0.85$.
-Additionally, we see a notable performance drop as circuit depth increases beyond a certain point.
-This is due to the appearance of the Barren plateaus problem in the optimization landscape.
+In order to compare the binary and symmetry encodings, we first focus on VQE simulations of the ground state.
+In both encodings, simulating a spin-1 chain of size $N_d$ requires $2N_d$ qubits.
+We start from the binary encoding, where each local spin is mapped to two qubits and a hardware-efficient circuit is used as the variational ansatz.
+The results for the BBH model with system size $N_d{=}6$ (a 12-qubit problem after encoding) are summarized in Fig.~\ref{fig:binary}.
+For four representative values of $\phi$ spanning the dimerized, Haldane, and critical regimes, we plot the energy expectation value and the corresponding fidelity with respect to the exact ground state as functions of the optimization iteration for several circuit depths.
+For each pair $(\phi,\text{layer})$, we perform 50 independent runs of the gradient-based Adam optimizer starting from random initial parameters; the curves show the median over runs, and the error bars indicate the interquartile range (IQR) (25th--75th percentiles).